Qigong

 • Liu He refers to the six directions around you – upward, downward, north, south, east, and west.
 Doing this form helps you connect with the understanding that you are an integral part of the universe and therefore united with heaven and earth.
 The soft, gentle movements of Liu He Gong can help you achieve a fresh open mind and tranquil spirit.

-Upcoming Qigong classes at Blackheath Fitness Centre – 2023
+Ongoing Qigong classes at Blackheath Fitness Centre

 All Levels every Friday 4 pm – 5 pm